johnbroaddusivccv/hooked-expense-tracker/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/get-npm) to install native-shopify.
+Use the package manager [npm](https://www.npmjs.com/get-npm) to install hooked-expense-tracker.
 It is installed with [Node.js](https://nodejs.org/en/)
 - - - -
 ```bash
 git init